drei01/pricing-saas/content/blog/stripe-login.md

 ## What is the processing fee for Stripe?

 When it comes to fees, Stripe charges a small transaction fee of between 1.4 and 2.9% (plus 25 cents).
 If you choose to use the Stripe Billing product, there is a $10 monthly fee as well as a 0.5% transaction fee.
-Here's a The maximum ACH fee is also reasonable, making Stripe a cost-effective option for businesses of all sizes.
+The maximum ACH fee is also reasonable, making Stripe a cost-effective option for businesses of all sizes.
 There are no hidden fees or set-up charges for Stripe, and pricing varies depending on the volume of payments processed.
 Stripe is one of the cheapest, most powerful and customizable payment processor.

 Visit Stripe's [pricing page](https://stripe.com/en-gb-de/pricing#pricing-details) for up to date information on their pricing.